tekknolagi/isdt/lecture-notes/3-bld.md

 that the Rust ecosystem has unified around one build system and project description language, TOML[^network-effect].
-The same can be said for JavaScript with NPM/Yarn, Python with pip/setuptools, Go with `go build`, and Haskell with Cabal and Stack -- though unfortunately there is an ecosystem split between the two tools.
+The same can be said for JavaScript with NPM/Yarn, Python with pip/setuptools, Go with `go build`, and Haskell with Cabal and Stack---though unfortunately there is an ecosystem split between the two tools.

 [^network-effect]: See [Metcalfe's law](https://en.wikipedia.org/wiki/Metcalfe%27s_law) for more info.